Grains of Hope: Refugee Life in Michigan

 by Stephanie Sandberg

-This verbatim docudrama was made by me and my students in a course on ethnography and applied theatre.
-I interviewed one hundred and fifty refugees who had resettled in Michigan within the past few years about their lives, what they experience and how we might improve the way Americans help refugees integrate into culture and society.
+This verbatim docudrama was made by myself in collaboration with students in a course on ethnography and applied theatre.
+We interviewed one hundred and fifty refugees who had resettled in Michigan between 2005 and 2012 about their lives, what they experience and how we might improve the way Americans help refugees integrate into culture and society.
 This was an advocacy piece created with the help of grants from local refugee agencies.
-This production toured to over twenty venues and was seen by more than 4000 people.
+This production toured to over twenty venues and was seen by more than 3000 people.

 Scenic Design by David Leugs